 However, this may not be the case in a competitive market.

-Rental taxes, HOA fees, and insurance are often omitted from pro formas, and this creates an unrealistically high cash flow.
+Rental taxes, HOA fees, common area maintenance and utility expenses, and insurance are often omitted from pro formas, and this creates an unrealistically high cash flow.

 Overly simplified lump-sum expenses: